gradio-app/gradio/guides/04_building-with-blocks/04_dynamic-apps-with-render-decorator.md

 Let's take a look at what's happening here:

-1) The state variable `text_count` is keeping track of the number of Textboxes to create.
-By increasing it via the Add button, we trigger re-renders as `text_count` is an input to the render decorator.
+1. The state variable `text_count` is keeping track of the number of Textboxes to create.
+By clicking on the Add button, we increase `text_count` which triggers the render decorator.
-2) Note that in every single Textbox we create in the render function, we explicitly set a `key=` argument.
+2. Note that in every single Textbox we create in the render function, we explicitly set a `key=` argument.
 This key allows us to preserve the value of this Component between re-renders.
 If you type in a value in a textbox, and then click the Add button, all the Textboxes re-render, but their values aren't cleared because the `key=` maintains the the value of a Component across a render.
-3) We've stored the Textboxes created in a list, and provide this list as input to the merge button event listener.
+3. We've stored the Textboxes created in a list, and provide this list as input to the merge button event listener.
 Note that **all event listeners that use Components created inside a render function must also be defined inside that render function**.
 The event listener can still reference Components outside the render function, as we do here by referencing `merge_btn` and `output` which are both defined outside the render function.

 Just as with Components, whenever a function re-renders, the event listeners created from the previous render are cleared and the new event listeners from the latest run are attached.